reachandteach1/rtplayground/README.md

  - Capacitive music keyboard
    Play music with flowers, feet, balloons, etc. make a music box or organ grinder.

  - Contact tag - Grounding input causes tone to sound and lights to cycle.
-Also toggles a digital output and drives an optionally attached servo
+Also toggles a digital output on #6 and drives an optionally attached servo on #12

  - Light tag - Light or laser causes tone to sound and lights to cycle.
    Make your own flashlight "laser" tag, target game.
 Multiple units can be placed around room.
-Hitting the target also toggles a digital output and rives an optionally attached servo.
+Hitting the target also toggles a digital output on #6 and rives an optionally attached servo on #12.

  - Light tag 2 - This light tag randomly turns leds to red for 2 seconds then turns off.
    Light must hit target within that time.
 Make your own flashlight "laser" tag,